Connect with others who understand.

 “My lungs snap, crackle, and pop like Rice Krispies,” one myPHteam member said.

-Several diseases and conditions can cause lung crackles, including:
+Lung crackles aren’t a distinct symptom of pulmonary hypertension.
+However, several diseases and conditions can cause lung crackles, including:

 • Pulmonary fibrosis — Scarring of lung tissue leading to breathing difficulty

-• Chronic obstructive pulmonary disease (COPD) — Blocked air flow from conditions like emphysema or chronic bronchitis
+• Chronic obstructive pulmonary disease (COPD) — Blocked airflow from conditions like emphysema or chronic bronchitis

 • Bronchiectasis — Widened, damaged airways with persistent mucus and infections